 Each month the Student Life department will provide several activities for you to attend and get involved with.
 At the beginning of each month a student activities calendar will be put under your residence hall room door.
 This will notify you of all activities, student organization events, and athletic games taking place for the month.
-Be sure to download the Beaver Nation app!
-You can find an updated schedule of all student activities and win prizes for attending!
-More information can be found in the student life office.

 Pratt CC is proud to offer many diverse involvement opportunities in several student organizations.
 For a full list of student organization and contact information visit: http://prattcc.edu/student-life/clubs-and-organizations.

 Each month your resident assistant will put on a program geared to your community and their interests.
 This is a great way to get out and meet those who live around you.
 If you have a program idea please let your RA know.